This post may contain affiliate links. See my disclosure policy.

 Sautéed Brussels Sprouts are not just for Thanksgiving.
-Enjoy these easy and delicious Sautéed Brussels Sprouts with Lemon, Garlic, and Red Chili Flakes all year thanks to this easy to follow recipe.
+Enjoy these easy and delicious Sautéed Brussels Sprouts with Lemon, Garlic, and Red Chili Flakes all year round thanks to this easy-to-follow recipe.

 I refused to try Brussels sprouts until I was in college.
 Shameful, I know.
 What’s worse?
 I hated them.
-Like truly believed that I would never, ever eat them again.
+I truly believed that I would never, ever eat them again.

 But I did.
 Thank goodness.